jianyang999/TriageFlow/README.md

 # MS1
  For this milestone we met up and worked together to set up a working queue system.
  Testing instructions:
  Download from github.
-In a terminal under TriageFlow/backend run npm install and npm start.
-In another terminal under TriageFlow/frontend run npm install and npm run dev.
-Then head over to http://localhost:5173/ to test the system.
+Open a terminal under TriageFlow/ and run 'bash start.sh' Then head over to http://localhost:5173/ to test the system.
 Currently it is only runnable on localhost.